hiveot/hub/core/authz/README.md

 ## Status

-This service is being reworked for use with NATS
+This service is being reworked for use with NATS JetStream

 ## Summary